 Low-carb diet advocates claim that eating more carbs causes higher levels of insulin.

-Insulin, in addition to acting like a key to let blood sugar into your cells, also tells the body to make and store fat (2).
+Insulin, in addition to acting as a key to letting blood sugar into your cells, also tells the body to make and store fat (2).

 Thus, a low-carb diet can help with weight loss.